inspetor/inspetor-python/README.md

 ```

 ### What you should notice
-Not all of the Model's attributes are required but we trully recommend you work around to pass them all.
+Not all of the Model's attributes are required but we deeply recommend you try to pass them all.
 On the other hand, some of them are **super important** and you should pass it correctly.
 Let's talk about some of them.
  - Sale:
    - ***is_fraud***: it's an attribute that you **must** pass to indicate if a sale is fraudulent or not, even if it's something that we're providing to you (as part of postback process).
  - Event:
-   - ***sessions***: it's an attribute that you **must** pass even if you don't use the sessions context.
+   - ***sessions***: it's an attribute that you **must** pass even if you don't use the session's context.
 If that is the case, you just need to replicate some of your Event attributes, such as *event_id* and *event_date*, for example.
  - Address:
    - ***almost all fields***: address is **only required** when you try to track an Event, but exists in the Account model as well.
  - CreditCard:
    - ***all fields***: all of them are requested if you set the `payment_method` as "credit_card", so pay attention to that.
  - Common requests:
-   - ***timestamp***: some Models have setters and getters to timestamp as you can see in the general files, and you must provide us a UTC unix timestamp.
+   - ***timestamp***: some Models have setters and getters for this, as you can see in the general files, and you must provide us a UTC Unix timestamp.

 ### Best Practices & Tips
-In this part we decided to share some nice practices we've discovered during development time and should help you with a cleaner integration.
+In this part, we decided to share some nice practices we've discovered during development time and should help you with a cleaner integration.

   - **InspetorClass**: we already told you about that but we think it's important for a cleaner integration.
-With this class, you don't need to pass your config everytime and it creates a layer between our application and yours, where you can, for instance, create funcions as *model builders* (we've already talked about that too) to keep all builders in one place.
+With this class, you don't need to pass your config every time and it creates a layer between our application and yours, where you can, for instance, create functions as *model builders* (we've already talked about that too) to keep all builders in one place.
 Here's a snippet of an `InspetorClass` with an example of *builder*.
 ```
 import inspetor